Understanding Common Reasons for eTA Rejection

 Common reasons for rejection include incomplete or incorrect documentation, insufficient financial proof, lack of a clear travel purpose, and inconsistencies between the application form and supporting documents.
 To avoid rejection, ensure that your application is complete, all information is accurate, and your supporting documents align with your stated travel purpose.

-The processing time for a South Korea visa varies depending on the type of visa and your nationality, but it generally takes between 1-6 Working Days.
+The processing time for a South Korea eTA varies depending on the type of eTA and your nationality, but it generally takes between 1-6 Working Days.
 For optimal results, it is advisable to submit your application at least 2–3 weeks before your intended travel date, allowing time for any potential delays or requests for additional documents.

-The required documents differ based on the visa type, but typically include:
+The required documents differ based on the eTA type, but typically include:

 - A valid passport with at least six months of validity beyond your intended stay.